jonesy827/karaoke-lrc-player/README.md

 3. Adjust volume levels for each track using the sliders
    - Lead vocals are muted by default
    - Backing vocals slider only appears if the track exists
+4. Use the progress bar to seek within the song

 ## Technologies Used